-You can choose to display the Filmstrip vertically or horizontally.
-Check either [Display Filmstrip Vertically] or [Display Filmstrip Horizontally] in [Viewer Settings] in the view mode switch menu.
+You can choose to display the Filmstrip vertically or horizontally, or you can hide it.
+Check [Display Filmstrip Vertically], [Display Filmstrip Horizontally], or [Close Filmstrip] in [Viewer Settings] in the view mode switch menu.

 Click a thumbnail in the Filmstrip to display an enlarged still image or movie in the Image View area.